moizahmed97/routing-app/README.md

 ## Features
 - Connected to Cloud NoSQL Database (MongoDB Atlas)
-- Uses Flask (Python) as the server side language for querying with the Database
+- Uses Flask (Python) as the server side language for querying with Atlas
-- The Here Maps JavaScript API is used to get the coordinates and then display the route
+- The Here Maps JavaScript API is used to get the coordinates and then display the route in a Modal